datascientist970/AI_Automation_workflow/README.md

 # AI Automation Workflows

-Welcome to **AI_Automation_Workflow**, a curated collection of **professional AI-powered automation workflows** created with [n8n](https://n8n.io).
+Welcome to **AI_Automation_Workflow**, a curated collection of **professional AI-powered automation workflows**.
 This repository demonstrates practical applications of AI in automating tasks, integrating APIs, and streamlining complex workflows across multiple domains.